github-education-resources/guide/docs/sandboxing.md

 ### 2. Set up the repositories

-**Your students need to sign up for GitHub before you can grant them access to your organization.**

 You have a few options for how to organize the repositories for your students.

 #### Individual projects